laineycreighton/readme-generator/README.md

 N/A

 ## Tests
-Use node index.js in the terminal.
+Use node index.js in your CLI after cloning the repo.

 ## Questions
 If you have any questions or need further assistance, feel free to contact me: